 What makes up the Assessed Value?

-The Assessed value of a property is 70% of the appraised value.
 The appraised value of the property is the price of the property set by the town.
-By law, towns must assess properties to 70% of appraised value or fair market value (CGS 12-62a (b)) Usually Town Assessors will determine this by comparing the values of comparable properties and will send an inspector to physically inspect the property.
+Usually, Town Assessors will determine this by comparing the value of comparable properties and will usually send an inspector to physically inspect the property.
+The appraised value is composed of a Land Value and a Building Improvements Value and the total will be your appraised value.
 By law, towns are required to revalue properties at least once every 5 years (CGS 12-62b(1)).
-As an example, there was a recent revaluation in Greenwich and I recently got a visitor from the Town Assessor’s office.
-The inspector came to conduct an inspection of my property by walking the exterior of my home.
-As a result, my property was reassessed because the inspector found a discrepancy in the square footage of my house.
+As part of revaluation, town inspectors from the Town Assessors office will conduct physical inspections of the properties by walking the exterior of the property.
+If there are discrepancies in square footage or new building improvements, you will be reassessed.

 What is the Mill Rate?

-Mill rates are adjusted every year by the town.
+Every town sets its own Mill rate and Mill rates are adjusted every year.
 Most towns publish their mill rates in May.
-For example in Greenwich, the Board of Estimate and Taxation sets the mill rate in May of every year which is similar to New Canaan where the Board of Finance sets the mill rate in May.
+For example, the Board of Estimate and Taxation in Greenwich sets the mill rate in May of every year.

 A mill represents $1 for every $1000 in assessed property value.
-For example, Greenwich has a mill rate of 11.369 mills which means a home with a $1,000,000 assessed value has a property tax of $7,500 a year.
-Every town sets its own Mill rate.
+For example, Greenwich has a mill rate of 11.689 mills which means a home with a $1,000,000 assessed value has a property tax of $11,689 a year.

 How to Calculate Property Taxes in Connecticut?

 This is how to calculate property taxes in Connecticut.
-First take the 100% appraised value of the property and multiply by 70% to get the assessed value.
+First, take the 100% appraised value of the property and multiply by 70% to get the assessed value.
 Then you multiply the assessed value of the property by the mill rate and divide by 1,000.
-For example, a property with a 100% appraised value of $2,000,000 in Greenwich will have property tax of $15,916.60.
+For example, a property with a 100% appraised value of $2,000,000 in Greenwich will have a property tax of $15,916.60.

-Take 70% of Appraised Value: $2,000,000 x 0.70= 1,400,000
+Take 70% of Appraised Value: $2,000,000 x 0.70= $ 1,400,000

-Multiply Assessed Value by Mill Rate: $1,400,000 x 11.369= $15,916,600
+Multiply Assessed Value by Mill Rate: $1,400,000 x 11.682= $16,354,800

-Divide by 1000: $15,916,600/1000= $15,916.60
+Divide by 1000: $16,354,800 /1000= $16,354.80

 As you can see, calculating property taxes in Connecticut is pretty straight forward and definitely not as complicated as computing Westchester property taxes.

-You may be interested in:
+You may also be interested in: